 For me, the best part of the 'char siu' are the edges that are slightly charred during the roasting process.
 These makes the meat more fragrant.
 As it roasts in the oven, the honey mixture is absorbed creating a layer of sweet and savoury coating on the meat, thus making it lips-smacking good.

-Have this dish with some pickled chillies or chilli garam if you need a spicy dip.
-For this recipe, I used the oven but it would best if you barbecued this over a charcoal fire.
-The smoky flavour from the charcoal would add so much more fragrance to the dish.
+'Char siu' may be eaten as it is or together with wan tan noodles or rice.
+Enjoy this dish with some pickled chilies or chili garam if you need a spicy dip.
+For this recipe, I used the oven to roast the 'char siu' but it would be best if you barbecued it over a charcoal fire.
+The smoky flavour would further enhanced the taste of the meat.

 Char Siu is also known as: Char SiewChinese Roasted BBQ Pork叉燒

-Add ingredients (B) except garlic and fermented tofu into a pan and let it cook at low heat until sauce thickens.
+Add ingredients (B) except garlic and fermented tofu into a pan.
+Cook at low heat until sauce thickens.
 Then, add fermented tofu and crushed garlic to the marinade.
 Mix well.

 Lightly poke the pork shoulder using a fork.
 Place pork in a bowl or a zip lock bag and add the marinade.
 Make sure that the pork is well coated.
 Leave pork to marinate overnight.

 Preheat oven to 220 degrees Celsius.
-Place marinated pork on a tray and cover the tray with a piece of aluminium foil.
-Remove the aluminium foil after 15 minutes and glaze the pork with excess marinade.
+Place marinated pork on a tray and cover with a piece of aluminium foil.
+Remove the aluminium foil after 15 minutes and glaze the pork with the excess marinade.

-Increase heat to 250 degrees Celsius and let the pork cook for another 15 minutes.
-Further glaze the pork and lastly, let it cook in the oven for another 5 to 10 minutes and cut Char Siu into slices to enjoy!
+Increase heat to 250 degrees Celsius and let the pork cook for 15 minutes.
+Further glaze the pork and let it cook for another 5 to 10 minutes.
+Cut 'char siu' into slices before serving.